theochem/horton/doc/overview.rst

 <http://en.wikipedia.org/wiki/Horton_the_Elephant>`_, not the `Canadian caffeine
 supply store <http://www.timhortons.com/>`_.)
-The ultimate goal of HORTON is to provide a platform for testing new ideas on the quantum many-body problems at a reasonable computational cost.
+The ultimate goal of HORTON is to provide a platform for testing new ideas on the quantum many-body problem at a reasonable computational cost.
 Although HORTON is primarily designed to be a `quantum-chemistry program
 <http://en.wikipedia.org/wiki/List_of_quantum_chemistry_and_solid-state_physics_software>`_,
 it can perform computations involving model Hamiltonians, and could be extended for computations in nuclear physics.